noohadnan/APS360-SISR/README.md

 # APS360-SISR
-Our APS360 project based on Single Input Sensor Resolution to deblur images and make them high quality
+Our APS360 project based on Single Input Super Resolution to deblur images and make them high quality